-Section 2.
-Holiday Pay.
+Section 5.2.
+Holiday Observance.
 All employees shall take holidays on the day of observance unless their work schedule requires otherwise, in which event they shall either be paid for the holiday or, if mutually agreed to by the employee and management, may be scheduled the same as a vacation day.
-PERS I employees must use all their accrued holiday time prior to retirement.
 If the holiday falls on an employee's furlough day and the employee does not work that day, the employee shall accrue 8.17 hours of holiday leave.

-Section 2b.
+Section 5.3.
 Existing Holiday Banks.
 A maximum of 49.02 hours may be carried over from one calendar year to the next in an employee's holiday leave bank.
 For employees who are required to have 49.02 hours or less in their bank at the beginning of a calendar year any hours in excess of 49.02 at the end of that calendar year shall be paid in cash.
 For employees who are grandfathered and allowed to have more than 49.02 hours in their bank at the beginning of a calendar year, those hours above the maximum (49.02) must be reduced by 10% during that calendar year or the remainder of that 10% shall be paid in cash at the end of that calendar year.
-For the purposes of this section, "the end of the calendar year" shall indicate the end of the first full pay period of the new year.
+For the purposes of this section, "the end of the calendar year" shall indicate the end of the pay period that contains December 31, and "the beginning of the calendar year" shall indicate the start of the first full pay period of the new year.

-Section 3.
+Section 5.4.
 Floating Holidays.
 Each employee shall receive two (2) additional personal holidays to be administered through the vacation plan.
 One personal holiday shall be added to the vacation leave bank in the pay-period that includes the first day of October and one personal holiday will be added in the pay-period that includes the first day of November of each year.
 These days can be used in the same manner as any vacation day earned.

-Section 4.
+Section 5.5.
 Holiday Time Accrual.
 An employee's paycheck will reflect the accrual of holiday time.

-Section 5.
-Premium Holidays.
-Employees whose work shift begins on the observed holidays set forth in Section 1 above, shall receive time-and-one-half (1-1/2 X) their straight time pay for all hours worked as a holiday premium in addition to the compensation described in Section 2.
+Section 5.6.
+Holiday Premium Pay.
+Employees whose work shift begins on the observed holidays set forth in Section 5.1 above, shall receive time-and-one-half (1.5) their Base Rate of pay for all hours worked as a holiday premium in addition to the holiday compensation described in Section 5.2.

-Section 6.
+Section 5.7.
 Eligibility.
-In order for employees to be eligible for holiday pay or accrual, the employee must be in a paid status on the last regularly scheduled shift prior to and the first regularly scheduled shift after the holiday.
+In order to be eligible for holiday pay or accrual, the employee must be in a paid status on the last regularly scheduled shift prior to and the first regularly scheduled shift after the holiday.